 We assessed the performance of Maxent models by calculating the average continuous Boyce index (CBI; Hirzel et al. (2006)) and the average Area Under the Receiver Operating Curve (AUC; Swets (1988)) through five-fold cross validation.
-The difference between CBI and AUC is that the former simply indicates how well models differentiate between presences and absences regardless of the degree of difference between them.
+The difference between CBI and AUC is that the later simply indicates how well models differentiate between presences and absences regardless of the degree of difference between them.
 Model fit was inspected by the average omission rate based on the minimum training presence value (ORMTP).
 CBI values range between -1 and 1, where values > 0 indicate the model's output is positively correlated with the true probability of presence and values < 0 indicate it is negatively correlated with the true probability of presence; AUC values range from < 0.5 for models with discrimination no better than random to 1 for models with perfect discrimination between occupied and unoccupied places (Fielding and Bell 1997); and ORMTP values range from 0 for models that are not overfit to 1 for models that are overfit.
 To convert continuous suitability predictions to binary layers indicating suitable/unsuitable habitat, we chose as threshold the suitability value that maximized sensitivity and specificity (MSS, Liu, Newell, and White 2016).
 We further assessed the performance of Maxent models by comparing projections of climatic suitability with introduced ranges from Lundgren et al. (2018) (n = 22 species) and IUCN v.2016-3 (IUCN (2016); n = 114 species; see Supporting Information S# for more details).
 Introduced ranges were selected from Lundgren et al. (2018) over the IUCN v.
 2016-3 (IUCN 2016) for 3 species found in both datasets (Cervus elaphus, Ovibos moschatus, and Rangifer tarandus).
 We excluded # species with known introduced ranges from comparisons with Maxent models because either they did not have enough points to make robust models (< 30 presence locations; # and #) or the species introduction was within the present natural range (#).

 Suitable ecological replacements

-To assure that species introductions would not negatively affect current mammal communities, for example by competition with already present species (Linnell and Strand 2000), we chose for each globally extinct species one and only one ecological replacement according to conservative selection criteria (Fig. 2).
-Because phylogenetically related species with comparable body sizes have in general similar ecological roles, we considered as candidates only living mammals within the same family of the extinct species and within a range of body masses from 0.50 to 1.50 the body mass of the extinct species.
+To reduce the chance that species introductions could negatively affect current mammal communities, for example by competition with already present species (Linnell and Strand 2000), we chose for each globally extinct species one and only one ecological replacement according to a conservative selection criterion (Fig. 2).
+Because phylogenetically related species with comparable body sizes in general have relatively similar ecological roles, we considered as introduction candidates only living mammals within the same family of the extinct species and within a range of body masses from 0.50 to 1.50 the body mass of the extinct species.
 If reintroductions of living species within the present-natural range of the extinct species were possible, we preferred reintroductions to introductions of non-native taxa, which were excluded from further analyses.
 We calculated for the remaining candidates the climatic suitable area within the present-natural of the extinct species for each ecoregion, and chose as best replacement the candidate with the largest reintroduction plus introduction range area for each ecoregion separately.

 Diagram of selection criteria.